krisphackathon/hackathon-2025/data/parsed/2023-q3-earnings-transcript-3.md

 Ruth, over to you.

-**Ruth Porat, President and Chief Investment Officer; CFO, Alphabet and Google:** Thank you, Philipp.
+Ruth Porat, President and Chief Investment Officer; CFO, Alphabet and Google: Thank you, Philipp.

 ---

+# Financial Results for the Third Quarter

 We are very pleased with our financial results for the third quarter, driven by meaningful growth in Search and YouTube, and momentum in Cloud.